 The city's former economic development director, Councilman Julian Beard added, "My mouth waters when I see something like this."

 Krikorian has built more than 20 multi-screen theatres and has worked on several redevelopment projects.
-In 2002 the Monrovia Cinema 12 project was named the winner of a statewide Award of Excellence from the California Redevelopment Assocation.
+In 2002 the Monrovia Cinema 12 & LFX project was named the winner of a statewide Award of Excellence from the California Redevelopment Assocation.
 Krikorian Premiere Theatres, in the midst of its 25th anniversary, is still the leader in providing cutting-edge technology including a proprietary Digital 3DX projection system and the ability for live 3D satellite feeds.

 Fayette Alliance (12.10.09)